 Everything enjoyable seems to be bad for us.
-Junk food is going to kill us, so why not lucid dreams, too?
+Could lucid dreaming be dangerous too?

 We're going to take a look at whether there's a chance of dying from a dream, whether lucid or regular.
 We'll consider: